LiteracyBridge/product-docs/docs/create-acm.md

 ## Command Parameters Reference

 The `new-acm` command creates a new Access Control Module in the Amplio backend system.
-Below is a comprehensive reference guide for all available parameters.
+Below is a comprehensive reference guide for all available parameters

 | Parameter | Description | Requirement |
 |-----------|-------------|------------|